-6.81a Gypsies, travellers and travelling showpeople are not one single group and their differing cultural needs relating to residential homes and stopping places must be considered.
+6.81 Local Development Frameworks must consider the accommodation needs of avpsies, travellers and travelling showpeople.
+Gypsies, travellers and travelling showpeople are not one single group and their differing cultural needs relating to residential homes and stopping places must be considered.
 There are currently no authorised gypsy and traveller sites within the District.

-6.81b The West of England Gypsy and Traveller Accommodation Assessment (WoE GTAA) undertaken in 2007 investigates accommodation requirements of the gypsy and travelling communities in B&NES for the period 2006-2011. recommends that 19 permanent pitches and 20 transit pitches are found for the gypsy and travelling communities in Bath & North East Somerset for the period to 2011.
-The WoE GTAA also indicates that one plot is provided travelling showpeople in Bath & North East Somerset for this period.
+The West of England Gypsy and Traveller Accommodation Assessment (WoE GTAA) undertaken in 2007 investigates accommodation requirements of the gypsy and travelling communities in B&NES for the period 2006-2011.

-6.82b Provision for gypsies, travellers and travelling showpeople will be decided in line with Circulars 01/2006 'Planning for Gypsy and Traveller Caravan Sites' and 04/2007 'Planning for Travelling Showpeople'.
+6.82 Provision for gypsies, travellers and travelling showpeople will be decided in line with Circulars 01/2006 'Planning for Gypsy and Traveller Caravan Sites' and 04/2007 'Planning for Travelling Showpeople'.
 These Circulars state that a criterion based approach needs to be taken in the Core Strategy when looking at the location of sites.
-Core Policy CP11 sets out the criteria to The Council will identify suitable and deliverable sites to meet the established accommodation needs of gypsies, travelers and travelling showpeople through separate Development Plan Documents (DPDs) for the period to 2011.
-The criteria in Policy CP11 will be used to guide the identification of suitable sites for inclusion in the relevant DPDs and to identify sites meet future accommodation needs when assessed.
-These criteria will also to be used when considering planning applications that may happen before the DPDs are prepared or in addition to sites being allocated.
+Core Policy CP11 sets out the criteria to be used when considering planning applications that may happen before the DPDs are prepared or in addition to sites being allocated.

-POLICY CP11 Gypsies, travellers & travelling showpeople
+Policy CP11 Gypsies, travellers & travelling showpeople